 On May 1, 2020, our parent company, Life Science Biosensor Diagnostics Pty Ltd ("LSBD"), filed a submission with the FDA for the Saliva Glucose Biosensor Diagnostic Test, currently in development as a point-of-care test intended to replace blood glucose testing for diabetes management.
-Following the 513(g) submission to the FDA (Submitted May 01, 2020), it was determined that the company could seek the De Novo application pathway for the Saliva Glucose Biosensor Diagnostic Test, we were appointed an expert contact person, Acting Branch Chief from the Diabetes Diagnostic Devices Branch.
-We have further commenced planning discussions with the FDA Office of In Vitro Diagnostics and Radiological Health and the Office of Product Evaluation and Quality pertaining to the clinical development and study plan of the Saliva Glucose Biosensor.
-LSBD have completed the supplier evaluation process and identified a suitable partner to implement the clinical plan once approved by the FDA.
 We expect to leverage synergies from the approval process with the FDA within the Asia Pacific region, where China has the highest number of people with diabetes.
 We will first seek regulatory approval with the NMPA of China.
 However, we intend to apply for regulatory approval in each jurisdiction across the APAC Region.
 Recently, we entered into non-binding memoranda of understanding with two large distributors in China, which express our intent to enter into definitive agreements to collaborate on the manufacture, regulatory approval, and distribution and sale of, and the medical affairs, marketing, and identification of strategic opportunities for, the SGB in China.
 The SGB is manufactured using modified reel-to-reel printing technology that was developed at the Australian National Fabrication Facility.
 See Figure 10 below for a depiction of reel-to-reel printing.
 This technology allows mass volume printing at a low cost.
 Previous research published in the journal Solar Energy Materials and Solar Cells has shown that the cost of manufacture of printed organic electronic devices (like the SGB) using mass volume printing is \$7.85 per square meter, with an uncertainty of 30%.
 The size of the printed biosensors is approximately one square centimeter, resulting in a manufacturing cost per biosensor of approximately \$0.001.